2Manchu/Manchu-BroadwellE-X99-Hackintosh/README.md

 # Manchu-X99-BroadwellE-Hackintosh
 Within this repository are files and links to guides I've used to create my X99 Broadwell-E Hackintosh.
 If you wish to distribute these files with your own creations or modifications, please link to this GitHub Repository.
 Feel free to adapt and use these files for your own system.
+The main guide for creating an X99 Hackintosh can be found at **/Useful Guides/Extending the iMac Pro to X99.url**

 ## System Specs:
 - i7 6800k